Chūō, Tokyo

 Chūō (中央区, Chūō-ku) is a special ward in the Tokyo Metropolis in Japan.
 The ward refers to itself in English as Chūō City.
 It was formed in 1947 as a merger of Kyōbashi and Nihonbashi wards following Tokyo City's transformation into Tokyo Metropolis.

 Chūō-ku, as a combination of Kyōbashi and Nihonbashi, is the core of Shitamachi, the original downtown center of Edo-Tokyo.
-Literally meaning "Central Ward", it is historically the main commercial center of Tokyo, although Shinjuku has risen to challenge it since the end of World War II.
+The name Chūō literally means "Central Ward," and it has historically been Tokyo’s main commercial center.
+However, since the end of World War II, Shinjuku and Shibuya in the west have risen to challenge that position.
+This is reflected in the fact that Chūō is located entirely outside the Yamanote Line loop, which is now regarded as the inner core of central Tokyo.

-The most famous district in Chūō is Ginza, built on the site of a former silver mint from which it takes its name.
-The gold mint, or Kinza (金座), formerly occupied the site of the present-day Bank of Japan headquarters building, also in Chūō.
+Among most known districts in Chūō are the Nihonbashi business district, the Ginza shopping district, and the Tsukiji market district.

 As of October 1, 2020, the ward has a resident population of 169,179, and a population density of 16,569 persons per km^{2}.
 The total area is 10.21 km^{2}.
 However, because of the concentration of businesses, offices and retail space, the daytime population swells to an estimated 650,000.